pwk4m1/pwk4m1.github.io/pciconfig.md

 ## PCI

-	PCI spec feels pretty nice so far, sane and clean.
+	PCI spec feels pretty nice so far, quite clean.
 PCI Bus is a local computer bus that connects multiple different devices, buses & such to cpu in kind of unified, simple way.
 The devices connected to PCI bus appear to busmaster as if they'd be directly connected to it's own bus